harmonica23/pawpals-healthhub-client/README.md

 **PawPals Health Hub** aims to simplify the management of your pet's well-being, providing a centralized platform to track their health journey and facilitate effective communication with veterinarians.

+**Fun Feature** on pet's detail page announces their birthday if it is, indeed, their birthday!

 ### **_Technologies Used_**
 - MongoDB with Mongoose for database management